 Table 1.
 Evaluation of GHL via field-described soil properties.
 Reported values are means with standard deviation in parenthesis.
 Values marked as "--" are the result of missing or insufficient data.
+RF is …, Silhouette width is …

 Probabilistic Representation of GHL

 A graphical comparison of empirical and PO-LR predicted GHL probabilities is presented in Figure 4.
-The empirical probability curves are an exact representation of the 54 pedons within our sample data set, however, these curves are by definition over-fit and not likely a generalized representation of all possible soils correlated to the Loafercreek series.
+The empirical probability curves are representation of the 54 pedons within our sample data set, however, these curves are by definition over-fit and not likely a generalized representation of all possible soils correlated to the Loafercreek series.
 At the expense of a small amount of accuracy (as evaluated using the sample data set), the smoother and more generalized shape of the PO-LR derived GHL probabilities are better candidates for describing the central tendency of a soil series concept (Figure 5).
 When samples sizes are too small to support fitting a stable PO-LR model, the empirical probabilities can provide a reasonable alternative.

 The PO-LR probabilities were the least accurate within the very thin Oi (Brier Score of 1.40) and infrequently occurring BA horizons (Brier Score of 1.22).
 Accuracy was greatest in the most consistently defined horizons which were not surprisingly found at the “top” (A horizons) and “bottom” (R horizons) of the profiles.
 The degree of overlap in GHL concepts was greatest (as defined by Shannon Entropy) near the surface where A, BA, and Oi horizons spanned similar depth ranges, and lower in the profile where Bt3 and Cr horizons spanned large ranges in depth (Figure 5).